Methodology – Hybrid Reasoning Framework

 Purpose

-The framework was designed to:
+The framework was developed to:

 Core Principles